• Skip to primary navigation

 100 g Vegetable Oil (Sunflower)

-½ tbsp Salt Flakes
+½ tablespoon Salt Flakes

 Pepper to taste